Oscars 2017: Nominees wear blue ribbons in support of ACLU

+ABC/Tyler Golden(LOS ANGELES) — If you watched the red carpet coverage of the Oscars Sunday night, one thing you noticed was a lot of celebs were wearing blue lapel ribbons.

-iStock/Thinkstock(LOS ANGELES) — As part of a new initiative to support the American Civil Liberties Union, Oscar nominees and other stars are wearing blue ribbons with the organization’s name on them.
+As part of a new initiative to support the American Civil Liberties Union, Oscar nominees and other stars were wearing blue ribbons with the organization’s name on them.

-Already spotted wearing the ribbons, part of the “Stand With ACLU” campaign, are Lin-Manuel Miranda and his mother, Loving star Ruth Negga and more.
+Among the stars wearing the ribbons as part of the “Stand With ACLU” campaign were Lin-Manuel Miranda and his mother, as well as Loving star Ruth Negga and others.

-“For almost 100 years, the ACLU has worked to defend and preserve the individual rights and liberties guaranteed by the Constitution and laws of the United States,” the organization lists as its mission on its official website.
+The accessory of the night at the Oscars isn’t a shiny designer clutch or a strappy stiletto.
+It’s an @ACLU ribbon. https://t.co/irK08GBvpC pic.twitter.com/ASSDNZ4jPJ

-The organization launched the campaign this week, and the Oscars actually aren’t the first event at which celebs have supported the cause.
-According to The Hollywood Reporter, Casey Affleck wore one last night at the Independent Spirit Awards.
+The Oscars actually aren’t the first event at which celebs have supported the cause, which was just launched.
+According to The Hollywood Reporter, Manchester by the Sea star Casey Affleck wore a blue ribbon Saturday night at the Independent Spirit Awards.
 The outlet adds that in the past three months, the organization’s membership has doubled and it has raised millions in online donations.

 In February, the ACLU announced it would create a “rapid response team” to help those deported or kept out of the United States following President Donald Trump’s travel ban, which has since been halted by a federal court judge in Washington state.

-In a blog post on the group’s website on Friday, the ACLU wrote, “The ACLU will continue to defend our basic freedoms and hold this administration accountable for every unlawful or unconstitutional measure they propose.
-We will use the courts as one avenue to aggressively advance our agenda, but we cannot do it alone.”

-As stars walk the Oscars red carpet, the official ACLU Twitter page has been sharing photos of the celebs wearing the ribbons and even cracking jokes.
+As the stars walked the Oscars red carpet, the official ACLU Twitter page shared photos of the celebs wearing the ribbons.

 “Who ever thought we’d be fashion icons?” the organization wrote, thanking the celebs for their support.